French Pottery & Porcelain

 Dimensions: 13.75″ long x 7.5″ wide x 10.75″ tall.
 The basket is 4.75″ deep.

-Condition: Very Good, with some gilt invisibly restored
+Condition: Very Good, with some gilt invisibly touched in

 We are pleased to offer this elegant three-part group of Paris Porcelain in the Empire style crafted circa 1840.